TheodoreWolf/TheodoreWolf.github.io/_pages/publications.md

 <details>
 <summary><i>London 2050</i>, UCL Engineering 2024</summary>
 <br>
-Invited for a panel with BNP Paribas and ABB to talk about the future of London.
+Invited for a presentation and then a panel with BNP Paribas and ABB to talk about AI and sustainability.
 </details>
 <br>